 Solar power: a clean way to sidestep rising retail energy prices

-Solar power saves between 200 and 300 MtCO2 of global emissions every year – that’s the equivalent of three-quarters of Australia’s annual CO2 emissions, so the environmental benefits of solar alone may be enough to make you think about adding panels to your rooftop.
+Solar power saves between 200 and 300 MtCO2 of global emissions every year – that’s the equivalent of three-quarters of Australia’s annual CO2 emissions, so the environmental benefits of solar energy alone may be enough to make you think about adding solar panels to your rooftop.

-We’ve been quick to get on board: the Australian Energy Council reports that nearly 15% of the country’s households have installed solar panels – that’s more than 1.5 million homes enjoying the benefits of producing their own solar energy, reducing both their carbon footprint and their electricity bills.
+We’ve been quick to get on board: the Australian Energy Council reports that nearly 15% of the country’s households have installed solar panels – that’s more than 1.6 million homes enjoying the benefits of producing their own solar energy, reducing both their carbon footprint and their electricity bills.

-A great time to go solar
+A great time to add solar power